Seán Mac Stíofáin: Leading the Provisional IRA

 Nicknamed "Mac the Knife", Mac Stíofáin was a dedicated "physical-force" republican who believed that violence was the only means to bring about an end to Northern Ireland's status as part of the United Kingdom.
 In his autobiography, he set out the aims of the Provisional IRA as moving from "area defence" to "combined defence and retaliation" and then a "third phase of launching an all-out offensive action against the British occupation system".
 He also gave a detailed account of his development of the tactic of the "one-shot sniper".
-He is said to have taken part in an unsuccessful attack on Crossmaglen RUC station in August 1969.
+He oversaw IRA units along the border in the lead-up to the split, and is said to have taken part in an unsuccessful attack on Crossmaglen RUC station in August 1969, an account corroborated by later biographical sources.

 His military strategy was summed up in his own words by "escalate, escalate, escalate", and in 1972, by far the bloodiest year of the conflict, the IRA killed around 100 British soldiers and lost 90 of their own members.
+He was separately quoted as saying the IRA "must win" and could not "afford to lose", and that the campaign would continue regardless of the cost.

 On 7 July 1972, Mac Stíofáin led an IRA delegation to a secret meeting with members of the British government, led by Secretary of State for Northern Ireland William Whitelaw, at Cheyne Walk in London.
-Other IRA leaders in attendance were Dáithí Ó Conaill, Martin McGuinness, Gerry Adams, Seamus Twomey and Ivor Bell.
+Other members of the delegation were Dáithí Ó Conaill, Martin McGuinness, Gerry Adams, Seamus Twomey and Ivor Bell.
+According to Mac Stíofáin, he and Ó Conaill had earlier travelled into Derry in disguise to attend a funeral, evading the British Army along the way.
 Leading the delegation, Mac Stíofáin spelled out the three basic demands of the Provisionals:

 (1) The future of Ireland to be decided by the people of Ireland acting as a unit;